ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 a project for DSC 80 at UCSD
 ---
 ## Introduction
+introduction to your dataset
+Analysis Question:

+Why should readers of your website care about the dataset and your question specifically?
+Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns.
+'''rating'''
+'''minutes'''

 ---
 ## Cleaning and EDA
+### Data Cleaning
+data cleaning steps: \n
+1.
+2.
+3.

+cleaned dataframe
 |    | name                                 |     id |   minutes |   rating | rating > 3   |
 |---:|:-------------------------------------|-------:|----------:|---------:|:-------------|
 |  0 | 1 brownies in the world    best ever | 333281 |        40 |        4 | True         |